Amber alert: United States

-In October 2000, the United States House of Representatives adopted H.Res.
-605 which encouraged communities nationwide to implement the AMBER Plan.
-In October 2001, the National Center for Missing and Exploited Children that had declined to be a part of the Amber Alert in February 1996, launched a campaign to have AMBER Alert systems established nationwide.
+In October 2000, the United States House of Representatives adopted H.Res.605, which encouraged communities nationwide to implement the Amber Plan.
+In October 2001, the National Center for Missing and Exploited Children that had declined to be a part of the Amber alert program in February 1996, launched a campaign to have Amber alert systems established nationwide.
 In February 2002, the Federal Communications Commission officially endorsed the system.
 In 2002, several children were abducted in cases that drew national attention.
-One such case, the kidnapping and murder of Samantha Runnion, prompted California to establish an AMBER Alert system on July 24, 2002.
-According to Senator Dianne Feinstein, in its first month California issued 13 AMBER alerts; 12 of the children were recovered safely and the remaining alert was found to be a misunderstanding.
+One such case, the kidnapping and murder of Samantha Runnion, prompted California to establish an Amber alert system on July 24, 2002.
+According to Senator Dianne Feinstein, in its first month California issued 13 Amber alerts; 12 of the children were recovered safely and the remaining alert was found to be a misunderstanding.

-By September 2002, 26 states had established AMBER Alert systems that covered all or parts of the state.
-A bipartisan group of US Senators, led by Kay Bailey Hutchison and Dianne Feinstein, proposed legislation to name an AMBER Alert coordinator in the U.S. Justice Department who could help coordinate state efforts.
-The bill also provided $25 million in federal matching grants for states to establish AMBER Alert programs and necessary equipment purchases, such as electronic highway signs.
+By September 2002, 26 states had established Amber alert systems that covered all or parts of the state.
+A bipartisan group of US Senators, led by Kay Bailey Hutchison and Dianne Feinstein, proposed legislation to name an Amber alert coordinator in the U.S. Justice Department who could help coordinate state efforts.
+The bill also provided $25 million in federal matching grants for states to establish Amber alert programs and necessary equipment purchases, such as electronic highway signs.
 A similar bill was sponsored in the U.S. House of Representatives by Jennifer Dunn and Martin Frost.
 The bill passed the Senate unanimously within a week of its proposal.
-At an October 2002 conference on missing, exploited, and runaway children, President George W. Bush announced changes to the AMBER Alert system, including the development of a national standard for issuing AMBER Alerts.
+At an October 2002 conference on missing, exploited, and runaway children, President George W. Bush announced changes to the Amber alert system, including the development of a national standard for issuing Amber alerts.
 A similar bill passed the House several weeks later on a 390–24 vote.
-A related bill finally became law in April 2003.
+A related bill became law in April 2003.

 The alerts were offered digitally beginning in November 2002, when America Online began a service allowing people to sign up to receive notification via computer, pager, or cell phone.
 Users of the service enter their ZIP Code, thus allowing the alerts to be targeted to specific geographic regions.